7 Advantages of Joomla

 - Full control over page titles, meta descriptions and keywords with a highlight method that allows you to know if your word count it too high

 - Social Media Management control.
 This allows you to control what appears when you share a URL online, from the title and description to the image that is used.
 (Again, you can even set a “for all page uses” image for ease)

 The ability to add raw code in the head and body tags on each page; handy for specific page tracking.

 #3 GZIP Compression & Caching

 Again, without the need for additional plugins, you can control how your website is loaded and speed it up using Joomla's in-built GZIP compression option.
 You can also set different caching options to control how your website is stored in user's browsers, in order to maximise loading speeds.
 WordPress requires yet another plugin for this.

-While Wordpress uses "Pages" and "Posts".
+While WordPress uses "Pages" and "Posts".
 Joomla simply using Articles for both.
-This gives you the advanatge of doing blog posts into pages and vice versa.
-Jooml has evolved considerably from its early days, and creating and categorising blogs has never been easier.
+This gives you the advantage of turning blog posts into pages and vice versa.
+Joomla has evolved considerably from its early days, and creating and categorising blogs has never been easier.
 One advantage of Joomla Articles over WordPress Posts is the fact that with WordPress you can select a “featured image” to go with your blog post.
-This will probably be used with social media sharing, etc, however with Joomla Articles you can select an introductory image, set an alt tag and caption for it, as well as having a “Full article image”, giving you flexibility with how blogs are displayed and if you want a different image when reading the full article.
+This will probably be used with social media sharing, etc, however with Joomla Articles you can select an introductory image, set an alt tag and caption for it, as well as have a “Full article image”, giving you flexibility with how blogs are displayed and if you want a different image when reading the full article.
 When you’re building websites, these seemingly small things are important.